-Azion Edge Application allows you to build your web applications to run on Azion’s Edge Computing platform.
+Azion Edge Application allows you to build your web applications to run on Azion Edge Computing Platform.

-You can use the features such as Edge Caching, Application Acceleration, and Edge Functions to build more robust web applications, capable of meeting large access peaks with better performance and security for your users.
+You can use Edge Caching, Application Acceleration and Edge Functions features to build more powerful web applications that are capable of handling large access peaks with better performance and security for your users.

-Azion works with a reverse proxy architecture, through which your users connect to the Edge Nodes of our highly distributed global network, which will be able to cache their content or even perform functions of their application, in addition to having a wide arsenal for optimization.
+Azion works with a reverse proxy architecture, through which your users connect to the Edge Nodes of our highly distributed global network, which will be able to cache your content or even execute functions of your application, in addition to having a wide array for optimization.

-When a user requests content on the internet, their browser or application starts with DNS resolution to translate the requested domain to an IP address.
+When users request content on the internet, their browser or application starts with DNS resolution to translate the requested domain to an IP address.
 When using Azion, you will set up the DNS for your web application to point to a generated address when creating a Domain at Azion.

 Azion selects, through your SDN Router, the Edge Node closest to the user, reducing latency and increasing the speed of content transfer.

-In this architecture, your content or web application needs to be made available from a origin, which can be one or more web servers in your infrastructure, a cloud service or one of Azion’s Origin Services.
+In this architecture, your content or web application needs to be available from an origin, which can be one or more web servers in your infrastructure, a cloud service or one of Azion’s Origin Services.

 2. Edge Caching